80-Year-Old Hoarder Found Dead, Eaten By Dog

 On November 29, Kajma called the police and told them that she was going to break into the house, and on December 1, she and a friend were shocked to find what they saw in the home.

 The home reportedly had trash one foot thick on the floors.
 The place was infested with rats and fungi was reportedly growing on the walls.
-The kitchen was filled with al kinds of trash including empty sardine cans and take-out bags.
+The kitchen was filled with all kinds of trash including empty sardine cans and take-out bags.

-But the biggest surprise of all was the fact that she passed by Honeycheck’s swollen torso in a blue lawn chair and never realized what it was.
+But the biggest surprise of all was the fact that she passed by Honeycheck’s swollen torso in a blue lawn chair and never realized what was there.
 She reportedly saw a skull, what appeared to be a wig and leg bones protruding from a pair of pants in the chair, but it did not occur to her that she was looking at her cousin until an officer who arrived at the scene moments before told her.

 “‘Linda, she’s right here … the dog has been eating on her.'”